madnuttah/unbound-docker-stats/README.md

     <img src="https://github.com/madnuttah/unbound-docker-stats/blob/main/unbound-stats/screenshots/Screenshot.png" alt="Logo">
 </p>

-I wanted to have the statistics of Unbound in Grafana and since I didn't want to modify my [`Unbound Docker Image`](https://github.com/madnuttah/unbound-docker) to use any third party tools like `Zabbix sender` so I was searching for a way to get them into Zabbix and ship the stats to Grafana.
+I wanted to have the statistics of Unbound in Grafana and since I didn't want to modify my [`Unbound Docker Image`](https://github.com/madnuttah/unbound-docker) to use any third party tools like `Zabbix sender`, I was found a way to get them into the Zabbix database and ship the stats to Grafana.

 Zabbix active agents can ingest files, so Unbound-Control creates a file with the statistics using a modified healthcheck script and an active Zabbix agent reads and processes the log and saves the values into the Zabbix database.